 Biologics

-Data also show Entolimod is a radioprotective agent that can be used prophylactically (prior to exposure).
-Entolimod for ARS has Fast Track and Orphan Drug designations.
+Data also show Entolimod is a radioprotective agent that may have the potential to be used prophylactically, or prior to exposure.

-This study was published in the peer-review journal Drug Discovery Today, Volume 26, Number 1, January 2021.
+In a Phase 3 study that was published in the peer-review journal Drug Discovery Today, Volume 26, Number 1, January 2021.
 Vijay K. Singh and Thomas M. Seed.
+Read Full Paper comparison of animal data to placebo showed:

 - Robust survival